Ziddia/cs-4ww3-project/README.txt

 	Live address: https://transitrating.tk
 	Git Repo: https://github.com/Ziddia/cs-4ww3-project

+Notes on validation:
+	There are some validation issues with the Bootstrap CSS framework.
+The benefits provided by Bootstrap (the grid system, the responsive design, and the consistent UI) outweigh whatever problems there may be with its validation.
+Most of the validation errors seem to be due to platform-specific components that aren't parsing properly.

 Add-on Task 2 writeup:
 	i) Two different sized images of the map image are provided.
 One for large desktops and a small resolution image for tablets and phones.